-FiBS has been consulting on educational and socio-economic issues in Germany, Europe, and the world for 25 years.
+FiBS has been consulting on educational and socio-economic issues in Germany, Europe, and the world for over 25 years.
 Informed by a variety of specializations, we examine educational sectors and their relationship to larger social issues, innovation, digitization, and labour market policy.
 This is how we make our contribution to supporting lifelong learning.

 Our international, intercultural, and interdisciplinary team allows us to take diverse perspectives on the projects entrusted to us.

 The new study "Youth Unemployment in Times of Crises in the EU 27" by FiBS examines youth unemployment in the EU in the wake of the financial and economic crisis of 2008/09 and links it to a first estimate of how youth unemployment might increase after the Corona crisis.
 According to this estimate, unemployment among the low-skilled could even exceed the 40 percent margin, but not until the mid-2020s.
 Furthermore, unemployment among men may be higher than among women.

 The study was prepared for the local Ministry of Finance and Economy and KfW Entwicklungsbank and contains a detailed analysis of the vocational training system and approaches for future development against the background of economic and labour market developments.
 "If the developments of the past few years continue, the demand for skilled labour will continue to rise.
 For vocational training, this means that there will be a considerable need for qualifications," says Dohmen.